blakegarretson/essentials/main.md

 ## Video Player

 - [VLC](http://www.videolan.org/): Cross-platform video player for nearly any format imaginable.
 Especially useful for when you need to do uncommon things like adjust audio/Bluetooth sync or load custom subtitles.
-The interface isn’t fancy, but it has the features you need and stays out of your way.
+The interface isn’t fancy, but it has the features you need (and many you don’t) and stays out of your way.
   - While VLC works great on any platform, Mac users may prefer [IINA](https://iina.io/).
-It’s a full-fledged media player with a clean interface. **(Mac)**
+It’s a full-fledged media player with a clean interface and features like picture-in-picture mode and builtin subtitle downloading.
+If I’m on a Mac, I’m using IINA over VLC 99% of the time. **(Mac)**

 - [Friendly Streaming Browser](https://apps.apple.com/us/app/friendly-streaming-browser/id553245401?mt=12) is a weird name for a cool app.
 It’s just a front end for various streaming services (YouTube, Netflix, etc.), but it excels at multitasking by offering a Picture-In-Picture mode.
 I didn’t realized I needed this until I tried it.
 This is what you want when you’re working on something and need an easy way to play a 4-hour instrumental playlist from YouTube in the background, or maybe you’re editing photos or something and you want to watch a mindless episode of a cooking show in a tiny window at the corner of your screen. **(Mac)**

 ## Raster Photo/Image Editor

 - [GIMP](http://www.gimp.org/): Robust image editor similar to Photoshop.
 It might not be appropriate for a casual user who just wants to crop some photos, but it’s not really suited for DTP pros either since it’s missing native CMYK support.
 Having said that, if you’re doing non-print stuff, it will almost certainly get the job done if you have the patience to learn the tool.
 Bonus: the scripting allows for complex plugins and automation.
 - [Paint.NET](http://www.getpaint.net/index.html) is a fantastic alternative to GIMP for those weary of the learning curve (or the name).
 It is less powerful than GIMP, but it’s easy to use and really polished.
 It’s the Paint program Microsoft should have shipped with Windows. **(Windows)**

 ## Photo Management/Viewing (and Casual Editing)